HedgeDocs/HedgeDocs.github.io/docs/discoveries/sonic2013/levels/original-order.md

 The order then continues with <code style="color: red;">w1a04</code>, which is originally used as Sky Road Act 1.
 This suggests that this level was meant to be used in Windy Hill, which is supported by the fact that the level shares a very similar look with that area of the game.

 #### w1a05
-<code style="color: red;">w1a05</code> shares its description (モアイ) with the level <code style="color: green;">xmoa01 (Silent Forest Act 4)</code> suggesting, just like the previous stage it was to come much sooner into the game, however once again the starting positions don't line up.
+<code style="color: red;">w1a05</code> shares its description (モアイ) with the level <code style="color: green;">xmoa01 (Silent Forest Act 4)</code> suggesting, just like the previous stage, it was to come much sooner into the game, however once again the starting positions don't line up.

 |       xmoa01      |         w1a05       |
 | ----------------- | ------------------- |